 We don’t get paid unless you get paid.

 Some of you may wonder, “Where is there a line between committing a hate crime and exercising your right to free speech?”
 That’s a very good question that rattles in the minds of many prosecutors handling hate crime cases.

 Under the First Amendment, you have a right to freedom of speech, which means your opinion and personal beliefs are protected by law regardless of how hateful they are.
 However, when your words or actions cross the line and involve harassment, threats of bodily injury or harm, or result in actual harm to others, you can be charged with a hate crime if it is motivated by the victim’s protected characteristic.

 Generally, there are three types of federal and state laws that protect U.S. citizens from hate crimes:

-When it comes to building a strong criminal defense case when you are being accused of or prosecuted for a hate crime, our experienced hate crime attorney in Pittsburgh recommends considering the following factors:
+When it comes to building a strong criminal defense case when you are being accused of or prosecuted for a hate crime, our experienced assault attorney in Pittsburgh recommends considering the following factors:

 In order to be convicted of a hate crime in Pennsylvania, the prosecutor must prove beyond a reasonable doubt that the crime was committed because of the victim’s race, religion, skin color, sexual orientation, or any other characteristic protected by federal and state law.
-Contact our skilled criminal defense lawyers at SMA Law Group to schedule a free consultation about your particular case.
+Contact our skilled criminal defense lawyers at SMT Legal to schedule a free consultation about your particular case.
 Call our offices at 412-765-3345.